Lincoln College Boat Club

 Lincoln College Boat Club is a rowing club for members of Lincoln College, Oxford.
 It is based on the Isis at Boathouse Island, Christ Church Meadow, Oxford, Oxford.

 The club shares a boathouse with Oriel College Boat Club and The Queen's College Boat Club.
 The club competes in the Torpids and Summer Eights and the Henley Fours and Eights.
+They have also participated in Henley Women's Regatta, qualifying past the time trial stages in 2023.

+Jonathan Hall represented the club and the England team at the 1958 British Empire and Commonwealth Games in Cardiff, Wales.